-Here is some of the Beltaine Poiesis for the ceremony as it is currently celebrated at my Place (in the Southern Hemisphere) in early November – the Season of High Spring:
+Some of the Beltaine Poiesis as it has been celebrated in my PaGaian tradition (in the Southern Hemisphere) in early November – the Season of High Spring:

 – the traditional red is commonly understood in more recent historical times to represent the fertility of the maturing female: the menarche, the first menstrual flow.
 Perhaps the earlier significance of the red, and a deeper layer to it, is that it was understood to represent the fire of Sun – and in Ireland where the name Beltaine has its origins (written as “Bealtaine” traditionally), the Sun Goddess was known as Aine (Michael Dames, Ireland: a sacred journey, p.199): but it may represent any Sun Goddess from around the globe really.
 Beltaine has been understood as the beginning of Summer … it is clearly the end of Winter, as the light part of the day is longer than the dark part of the day, and continuing to grow longer: just as its opposite Samhain is understood to be the end of Summer, and the beginning of Winter.
 So, the red decorations of Beltaine … the fabrics and ribbons and any red flowers celebrate Sun fire – specifically in Ireland, it is Her “fire-eye”, but it may be so anywhere.